DHTMLX/docs-suite/docs/combobox/api/combobox_newoptions_config.md

 The end user can add a new item into the data collection in two ways:

 1. by entering a new value into the input and pressing "Enter"
-2. by entering a new value into the input and selecting the appeared *Create "newValue"* option in the dropdown list
+2. by entering a new value into the input and selecting the appeared *Create "newValue"* option in the drop-down list

 {{note When a user enters a new value into the input, the combobox invokes the [beforeAdd](data_collection/api/datacollection_beforeadd_event.md) and [afterAdd](data_collection/api/datacollection_afteradd_event.md) events of the Data Collection object.
 If the **beforeAdd** event returns *false*, a new item won't be added into the data collection.}}